chrisvmiller/randomlyunique/content/pages/about.md

 In addition to being incredibly witty, I pride myself with my positive and upbeat attitude.
 I also have an absolutely perfect wife and pretty darn good life!
 If you want to contact me for any reason, feel free to send a message :-D

 Hope you enjoy my data blog!
+I post monthly updates on my google-plus account, so be sure to follow me!

 ####**Professional Interests**:
-Data Analysis, Machine Learning, Cluster Computing, Backend Work, Python
+Data Analysis, Machine Learning, Backend Engineering, Optics, Python

 ####**Non-Professional Interests**:
-Board Games, Hiking, Badminton, Road Cycling, Cooking, Crafting, Puffs
+Board Games, Hiking, Road Biking, Culinary Adventuring, Esoteric Coffee

 <div class="text-center">
  <a class="nounderline" href="https://linkedin.com/in/chrisvmiller/"><i class="fa fa-linkedin-square fa-4x" style="color:blue"></i></a>